JosephPB/XNet/README.md

 Please note that some of the path variables may need to be corrected in order to utilise the current filing system.
 These are planned to be updated in the future.

+If you would like to find out more about how to deploy these models saved by the Keras API for production see this [Medium post](https://towardsdatascience.com/freezing-a-keras-model-c2e26cb84a38).

 ## Contact

 For more information on this work please contect Joseph Bullock (j.p.bullock@durham.ac.uk).